 - One WordPress installation for an unlimited number of websites

 - Network admin accounts are at the top of the entire network

 - Website admins can manage individual pages

 One or more accounts act as network administrators at the top of the network.
-As a network admin, you can manage themes and plugins for all websites from one Dashboard - that is, install, uninstall or update them.
+As a network admin, you can manage themes and plugins for all websites from one dashboard - that is, install, uninstall or update them.
 You can also control the content and appearance of all websites.
-It is also possible to add new websites to the network and assign them a Website Admin account.
-Website Admins can control the content on their own siteand customise the theme.
+It is also possible to add new websites to the network and assign them a website admin account.
+Website admins can control the content on their own site and customize the theme.
 They can also activate or deactivate plugins, but they cannot install themes or plugins.

-The WordPress Multisite installation basically runs exactly like a single WordPress installation.
+The WordPress Multisite installation is basically the same as a single WordPress installation.
 This makes the process very user-friendly.